COMP-4350-Group-8/admin/sprints/sprint-3/sprint-3.md

 3. **Document and Validate Requirements**
    - Develop detailed documentation of requirements and circulate it among the team for review.
    - Regularly validate the requirements to ensure alignment with the overall project goals.

+# Other Thoughts

+Given the issues we had stemming from not properly gathering the requirements for our system disucssed above, a change we would recommend for the course would be to add more requirements to sprint 0 or 1 regarding design documentation.
+This could take the form of UI sketches, other software that will be used as a reference, or something else.
+The idea is that these extra requirements can help groups to develop a unified understanding and vision for their project.